bblfsh/documentation/user/getting-started.md

 On macOS, remove the parameter `-v /var/lib/bblfshd:/var/lib/bblfshd` since the default case insensitive filesystem could conflict with the internal drivers' case sensitive one.
-In that case remember that since this directory will then be ephemeral, you'll need to reinstall the drivers after a server restart.
+In that case remember that since this directory will then be ephemeral, you'll need to reinstall the drivers after restarting a server container or creating a new one.

 If everything worked, `docker logs bblfshd` should output something like this: